Veolia takes legal action against Unite

 A waste management firm is taking legal action against a leading trade union involved in a long-running dispute over union recognition.

-Veolia said it has started legal action against Unite and its general Sharon Graham, claiming defamation.
+Veolia said it has started legal action against Unite and its general secretary Sharon Graham, claiming defamation.

 The company said the move followed months of protests and “smear campaigns” by the union and attempts to harm its business.